leep1000/leep1000/README.md

 - 🌱 I’m currently learning JavaScript
 - 📫 How to reach me: leepalmerformal@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I once vaccinated an 101 year-old lady.
-She was very chilled - seen it all before obviously.
+She was chill - seen it all before obviously.